vignettes/IntroTVGEV.Rmd

 Let us consider again the broken line trend discussed above, namely

-log-likelihood over a vector of candidate values: estimating a
+by maximizing the log-likelihood over a vector of candidate values:

-log-likelihoods.
-For a given year we can create a suitable formatted
+corresponding log-likelihoods.
+For a given year we can create a suitable

 function as follows